mikkelhegn/ContainersSFLab/Instructions/ServiceFabricMesh/1buildacontainer.md

-# Build a Docker container for Windows, with an existing ASP.NET web application
+# Build a Docker container for Windows, using an existing ASP.NET web application

 **Goal:** The goal of this section is to have an ASP.NET application running in a Docker container on your Windows 10 developer machine.